jimniels/blog/_posts/2019-01-31-generating-shades-of-color-using-css-variables.md

 }

 .selector {
-  background-color: rgba(var(--color-highlight), .5);
+  background-color: rgba(var(--color-highlight), 0.5);
 }
 ```

 It’s that simple.
 The worst part is, when I finally thought “ok, i’ll go search Google and see if this is possible”, this insight was [the first result](https://stackoverflow.com/a/41265350/1339693).

-What’s really neat about this too is that, if you *are* using Sass, you can leverage your color variables in Sass then pass them into your CSS output for usage there as well (FWIW, I wrote a little bit about [supporting CSS variables in Sass](https://blog.jim-nielsen.com/2018/supporting-css-variables-in-sass/)).
+What’s really neat about this too is that, if you _are_ using Sass, you can leverage your color variables in Sass then pass them into your CSS output for usage there as well (FWIW, I wrote a little bit about [supporting CSS variables in Sass](https://blog.jim-nielsen.com/2018/supporting-css-variables-in-sass/)).

 In one particular use case of mine, this came in handy because at [Insight](https://www.icg360.com) we’re authoring a component library with a CSS framework but the source styles are actually written in Sass.
 Using this technique, we can define our theme color values in Sass, compile the styles to a CSS file, and empower consumers of our component library to leverage the same color variables we were using in Sass but via CSS.
 For example, in Sass: